bluelotus03/axe-hacks-2022/content/_index.md

 banner:
   title : "Hack away to find that golden idea!" image : "images/cover-photo.png" content : "Axe Hacks is a hybrid hackathon for college students in the U.S. who identify as female or non-binary, focused on a fun, beginner-friendly experience with low-code/no-code projects.
-Join us March 25th - 27th!"
+Please note: This Hackathon took place on March 25-27, 2022.
+Thanks to all who joined us for our very first Axe Hacks!"
   # button:
   #   enable : true
   #   label : "Learn More"